wolfcod/NtfsPkg/README.md

 ```

 Note: The project was compiled with Microsoft Visual Studio C++ 2008, 2010 and 2019.
 Build from Developer Prompt.
-Note 2: You can add -D _NTFS_READONLY to build command line, to avoid any kind of write operatins on disk..
+Note 2: You can add -D _NTFS_READONLY to build command line, to avoid any kind of write operations on disk..
 The symbol
 disable ntfs_write_xx operations on disk.